Crepant resolutions and open strings: Quantization

 \end{proof}

-\begin{rmk} Constructing the candidate for the canonical $R$ calibration for an arbitrary toric orbifold $\cX$ can be achieved by localization.
+\begin{rmk} Pinning down the canonical $R$-calibration for an arbitrary toric orbifold $\cX$ can be achieved by localization.
 Choose a basis for equivariant cohomology supported on the fixed points: naturally vectors supported on different fixed points are mutually orthogonal.
 The $R$-calibration is then computed as a block matrix by applying \cref{lem:rcal} to the local geometry of each fixed point.
 In particular, when $\cX=Y$ is a toric manifold and denoting by LR the large radius limit point for $Y$, \cref{eq:defR} becomes \cite[Thm.~9.1]{MR1901075} \eq{ (R_Y)_{ij} \big|_{\rm LR} = (\mathscr{D}_Y)_{i}\delta_{ij}. } \\

 \end{rmk}

 We now turn our attention to the specific geometries we are investigating in depth: $\cX=[\C^3/\Z_{n+1}]$ and $Y$ its crepant resolution.